One might think getting peanut butter in Uruguay is easy.

 I know I am ready to go home when I am thinking of a salad bar, a great American hamburger, some barbecue ribs, a plate of green enchiladas with salsa and chips, a Chinese buffet with General Tao’s chicken and great green beans.

-The peanut butter jar goes into my suitcase to Costa Rica tomorrow.
+The peanut butter jar goes into my suitcase to go to Costa Rica tomorrow.

-I am especially looking forward to the breakfast buffet at the Hotel Aranjuez.
+I am especially looking forward to the fantastic breakfast buffet at the Hotel Aranjuez in San Jose.

 Waking up to a fresh cup of Costa Rican coffee, a made to order omelet, fresh fruit and pastries you cannot not like, is long overdue.

-I can’t stay in a country that doesn’t feed me right.
+I can’t move to a country that doesn’t feed me right, or have peanut butter in more than one grocery store..